Editing situations

 situations.

-- The name of the defined situation.
-Specify this information in the name parameter.
+- The name of the defined situation (the NAME property).

-- The date when the situation was last modified.
-Specify this information as a timestamp value in
+- The date when the situation was last modified (the LSTDATE property).

 Editing one situation per request